AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 Boot ZCU208
 ------------
 #.
+Ensure no power is applied to DTRX2

+#.
 Turn the ZCU208 power switch ON (near the 12V connector)

 #.
 The application auto-start function creates an IP connection for the board at address **169.254.10.2**.